TrafficGuard/sophia/docs/docs/code-review.md

 # AI Code reviews

 Nous has support for AI code reviews of GitLab merge requests.
-GitHub support is a good candidate for using the Code Editor agent to assist with!
+Adding GitHub support is a good candidate for using the Code Editor agent to assist with!

 For the current working proof-of-concept, the configuration files are located in the [/resources](https://github.com/TrafficGuard/nous/tree/preview/resources/codeReview) folder.
 The next step will to store the configuration in a database.